RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m3-guides/case-authoring-milestones-and-signals.md

 1. In Business Central, open your project's _Asset Library_ view.
 2. Click on the _Deploy_ button in the upper right corner of the screen.
 This will package and deploy your project to the Execution Server.
 3. The workbench will display 2 green notification bars, stating the build and deployment were successful.

+## Starting a new case via REST API

+To understand the flexibility of the the engine, let's start a new instance of our case via rest API is flexible

+{
+  "case-data" : {
+      "cardholder": {
+        "age": 42
+      },
+      "fraudData": {
+        "totalFraudAmount": 49
+      }
+  },
+  "case-user-assignments" : {
+    "owner" : "pamAdmin",
+    "approval-manager" : "pamAdmin"
+  },
+  "case-group-assignments" : { },
+  "case-data-restrictions" : { }
+}

 ## Tracking case instance within Business Central